shervain123/kittenmaker/instruction.md

     ![Pegs](https://github.com/shervain123/kittenmaker/blob/main/images/carrage%20with%20plastic%20thingy.jpg)
 23. add the longest m2 screw you have to the small part at the bearing side (this function as a home switch adjuster thingy)
 24. place the magnet in all the places needs it (vat,case top, build plate and the just fron just now)
-25. stick the FEP film on the vat
+25. stick the FEP film on the vat with double side tape
-26. i think that's about it
+26. I have no idea how to attach the fep film superglue doesn't work
-27. idk still waiting for my magnets
+27. i think that's about it